LimeChain/Rock-Node/docs/persistence/design-doc.md

 ### 4.1 Live Block Write Flow

-1. The `PersistencePlugin` task receives a `BlockVerified` event from the message bus.
+1. The PersistencePlugin task receives a `BlockVerified` event from the message bus.
 2. It calls `PersistenceService::write_block()`.
-3. A `WriteBatch` is created.
+3. A `WriteBatch` is created for RocksDB.
-4. The service calls `HotTier::add_block_to_batch()` to add the block write operation.
-5. It calls `StateManager` methods to add metadata updates (e.g., `set_latest_persisted`, `initialize_earliest_hot`) to the same `WriteBatch`.
+4. The service adds the new block and metadata updates to the `WriteBatch`.
-6. The `WriteBatch` is atomically committed to RocksDB.
+5. The `WriteBatch` is atomically committed to RocksDB.
-7. The service calls `Archiver::run_archival_cycle()` to check if data needs to be moved to cold storage.
+6. The service sends a lightweight notification to the Archiver task, signaling that new data has arrived.
+This call is non-blocking and returns immediately.

 ### 4.2 Block Read Flow

 1. An external plugin calls `PersistenceService::read_block(N)`.
 2. The service first calls `HotTier::read_block(N)`.
-3. If the block is found, its bytes are returned immediately.
-The flow ends.
+If the block is in RocksDB (and likely in its RAM cache), it's returned immediately.
-4. If the HotTier returns `None`, the service delegates the call to `ColdReader::read_block(N)`.
+3. If the HotTier returns `None`, the service delegates the call to `ColdReader::read_block(N)`.
-5. The ColdReader performs an O(1) lookup in its in-memory index for block N.
+4. The ColdReader identifies which memory-mapped index file should contain the block's metadata based on filename conventions.
+5. It calculates the position of the `IndexRecord` within the memory-mapped slice and reads the block's location (offset and length) in the corresponding `.rba` data file.
-6. If a location is found, it opens the corresponding `.rba` file, seeks to the exact byte offset, reads the specified number of bytes, decompresses them, and returns the block data.
+6. It opens the `.rba` file, seeks to the offset, reads the compressed bytes, decompresses them, and returns the block data.
-7. If no location is found, it returns `None`.

 ### 4.3 Archival Flow

-1. The `Archiver::run_archival_cycle()` method is called.
+1. The Archiver's background task wakes up, either from a notification or a periodic timer.
-2. It checks the `earliest_hot` and `latest_persisted` watermarks from the StateManager to calculate the number of blocks in the hot tier.
+2. It checks the watermarks from the StateManager to determine if the number of blocks in the hot tier exceeds the configured threshold.
-3. If `hot_block_count > hot_storage_block_count + archive_batch_size`, the process continues.
-4. The Archiver calls `HotTier::read_block_batch()` to get the oldest batch of blocks.
+3. If an archival cycle is needed, the Archiver reads the oldest batch of blocks from the HotTier.
-5. It passes this batch to `ColdWriter::write_archive()`.
-6. The ColdWriter creates the new `.rba` and `.rbi` files and returns the path to the new `.rbi` file.
+4. It commands the ColdWriter to create new `.rba` and `.rbi` files for the batch.
-7. The Archiver immediately calls `ColdReader::load_index_file()` with the new path, updating the in-memory index in real-time.
-8. The Archiver creates a new `WriteBatch`, calling `HotTier::add_delete_to_batch()` for each archived block and `StateManager::set_earliest_hot()` to move the watermark forward.
-9. The deletion batch is committed to RocksDB.
+5. Upon success, the Archiver commands the ColdReader to load and memory-map the new index file.
+6. Finally, the Archiver creates and commits a `WriteBatch` to RocksDB to delete the archived blocks from the HotTier and update the `earliest_hot` watermark.

 ---